alsjohnstone/alsjohnstone.github.io/hello.md

 ---

 <div id="hello">
-I'm Als 👋
+I'm Als h👋

 I'm an Analytics Developer working primarily with the Google Stack (Google Analytics 360, Google Tag Manager 360, Data Studio, Apps Script, BigQuery).

 I also work with **JavaScript**, **React**, **Node**, and **GCP**.

-<span style="background-color: #55CFBE">I'm available</span> at the moment.
+I'm available at the moment.
 Please get in touch if you have something interesting :)

 ## Experience